Collection Development Policy

 E-Reader content is ‘permanently’ part of the collection.
 E-Reader content is chosen to enhance the devices’ circulation and therefore is likely to have popular fiction: however, it should be quality fiction.

-Donations of materials have become increasingly expensive to manage and less than 10% added to the collections.
+Donations of materials have become increasingly expensive to manage and less than 10% are added to the collections.

 The materials should be related to the curricula and meet the Criteria for Selection from the libraries’Collection Development Policy or be fiction.